andlo/mycroft-skills-list-gitbook/skills/node-light-controller.neoscreenager.md

 The sketch is also provided with this code NodeMCUThinger.ino which can be flashed into a NodeMCU unit.
 Also, this repository contains a PDF file with overview of components required for creating and using this skill.
 Demo videos on YouTube:
-1. Demo to turn LEDs ON/OFF
+1. Demo to turn LEDs ONOFF
 2. Demo to query room temperature
 3. Screencast walkthrough under the hood.
 ![](../.gitbook/assets/star.png)